ChrisBuilds/terminaltexteffects/docs/changeblog/changeblog_0.11.0.md

 ## Matrix Effect

 ---
-When people first encounter TTE their first thought is something like, "Neat.", and their second thought is probably, "Why?".
+When people initially encounter TTE their first thought is something like, "Neat.", and their second thought is probably, "Why?".
 Shortly after that, the obvious next thought is, "There must be a Matrix effect.".
 This led to disappointment and bewilderment.
 Who would make a terminal visual effects library and not include the most famous terminal visual effect in cinema history?
 Nobody.
 That would be crazy.